I have been an avid and active blogger since 2006. Besides the posts on this site, here are 8 other sites where I post these days.

 A blog I call One-Page Schoolhouse is one where I hope I am “educating one page at a time” with short posts about a wide variety of topics.

 My personal fascination with the etymology of words and the origins of names led me to start a blog called Why Name It That? which looks at the origins of the names of people, products, teams, words, phrases.
-The most popular category is the names of rock bands.
+The most popular category is the origin of rock band names.

 I really don’t think of Tumblr.com as a blogging site for me because much of what I put there (Ronkvile at ronk.tumblr.com) are reposts of someone else’s posts, but Tumblr is a true blog platform for many people with more than 300 million accounts.